Image ALT {ALT}

 Man to Man: Heart to Heart

-“A heart attack feels like a hand inside squeezing your heart,” he said.
-“It’s like the worst Charley horse you can imagine—in your heart.”
+“A heart attack feels like someone is squeezing your heart from the inside,” he recalls.
+“It’s like the worst muscle cramp you can imagine, but it’s happening in your chest.”

-“If you have loved ones who care about you, they will support you.
-Take it one day at a time,” Roosevelt said.
+Roosevelt also emphasizes the importance of support during the quitting process.
+“If you have people who care about you, they will stand by you.
+Focus on getting through one day at a time,” he says.